You can learn a lot from the graves of your ancestors. But how do you find a cemetery grave? And what is there to do when you go to a cemetery?

 Garden shears or secateurs and gloves!

-Yes that’s right you might need to bring some garden tools with you.
-If you haven’t got either of these then maybe ask a neighbor, a friend or family member.
+Yes, that’s right you might need to bring some garden tools with you.
+If you haven’t got either of these then maybe ask a neighbor, a friend, or a family member for a tool.

-As I mentioned with regards to footwear the cemetery maybe overgrown.
-Therefore once you find the grave that you are looking for then you may need to do some cutting in order to take the photo that you want.
+Once you find the grave that you are looking for then you may need to do some cutting to take the photo that you want.

-Unfortunately not all cemeteries will be regularly maintained.
-So you will need to be prepared to face a cemetery with long weeds and grass.
+So, you may face a cemetery with long weeds and grass.

 Gloves are also a good idea to bring.
 You don’t want to be pricking yourself on a thorn.